-Zen encouraged living without anxiety and with self-reliance.
+Zen encouraged living without anxiety, and it encouraged self-reliance.
 It focused on the individual and saw nothing of value in institutions or philanthropy.
 It emphasized strong character and action, however meaningless the world.
-Zen mixed with samurai values in a way that became alien to Chuan Buddhism.
+Zen was mixing with samurai values in a way that had been alien to Chuan Buddhism.
 Zen appealed to the rough and uneducated samurai.
 Its emphasis on focusing the mind and physical discipline was similar to the discipline used in the martial arts.
 The Zen warrior viewed life as an illusion.
 Killing, they told themselves, was no worse than other activities, and dying was nothing.
 Samurai warriors in combat did not escape from the horror of slaughter, but after this horror they found in Zen what they believed was a cleansing of the mind.

 The samurai added elements of Taoism and Shinto to their Buddhism and called it the "Way of the Warrior" – Bushido – seeing the only worthy truth as a true warrior's honor.
-This honor included being honest, sincere, frugal, stoic and loyal to one's landlord-commander.
-Femininity was shameful and women counted for little.
+This honor included being honest, sincere, frugal, stoic and loyalty.
+Warfare was masculine, and femininity was considered shameful.
 Love for a woman was inferior to the pure love one was supposed to have for one's comrade-in-arms.
 The greatest honor was to seek death in the service of one's landlord-commander.

 Not all samurai lived up to the Bushido ideal.
-The samurai remained as human as others, pursuing their personal interests, indulging their egos and paranoia, and when it served their personal interest, some samurai abandoned their landlord-commander.
+The samurai remained as human as others, pursuing their personal interests, indulging their egos and paranoia, and when it served their interest some of them abandoned their landlords.